Night Ferry (composition)

 Night Ferry is an orchestral composition in one movement by the British-born composer Anna Clyne.
 The work was commissioned by the Chicago Symphony Orchestra, for which Clyne was then composer-in-residence.
 It was first performed February 9, 2012 at Symphony Center, Chicago by the Chicago Symphony Orchestra under conductor Riccardo Muti.
-A recording by the BBC Symphony Orchestra, conducted by Marin Alsop, was issued in 2020.
+A live performance by the BBC Symphony Orchestra conducted by Andrew Litton was recorded at the Barbican Hall in January 2013 and issued along with four other Clyne works in 2020.

 Composition

 Night Ferry has a duration of roughly 20 minutes and is composed in a single movement.
 The work was Clyne's second commission from the Chicago Symphony as composer-in-residence and her second fully orchestral composition.